tatumio/tatum-php/docs/Api/FlowApi.md

 <h4>1 credit for GET operation + 3000 credits per address.</h4>

- <p>Generate Flow address from Extended public key.
+ Generate Flow address from Extended public key.
 This operation internally creates public key and assings it to the newly created address on the blockchain.
 There is minimal amount, which must be sent to the FLOW address during creation - 0.001 FLOW, which will be used from Tatum service account.
- <b>This operation is allowed on any Testnet plan and only on Paid Mainnet plans.</b> Public key is generated for the specific index - each extended public key can generate up to 2^31 addresses starting from index 0 until 2^31 - 1.</p>
+ <b>This operation is allowed on any Testnet plan and only on Paid Mainnet plans.</b> Public key is generated for the specific index - each extended public key can generate up to 2^31 addresses starting from index 0 until 2^31 - 1.

 ### Example